GRADUATE STUDENTS

 Alumni Testimonials

 The IPHY program provided a broad, supportive environment that was integral to my development as a scientist.
-As an IPHY student, access to the state-of-the-art resources on the Anschutz Medical Campus contributed significantly to my successful research in graduate school.
+As an IPHY student, access to the state-of-the-art resources at CU Anschutz contributed significantly to my successful research in graduate school.

 Keith Strand